vivsiu/TipsPls/README.md

 ### Version 2.2:
 - Additional feature 4: Added Split feature where the calculator shows how much the total is if split between 2, 3, or 4 people.
-- Updated new look & feel to accomodate the Split view
+- Updated to new look & feel to accomodate the Split view

 <a href="/Demo%20GIFs/TipsPls_Demo_v2.2_Split.gif" target="_blank"><img src='/Demo%20GIFs/TipsPls_Demo_v2.2_Split.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' /></a>